Jeb Havens

 Jeb Havens is a game designer, video game developer, industry activist and singer-songwriter.
 He has worked for companies such as Cyberlore, Electronic Arts (EA), and Google, and is known for his work in video games such as Playboy: The Mansion, Disney Princess: Magical Jewels, and the Spore series.
 Havens designed several party games throughout his career, including the 2021 board game Uk'otoa published by Darrington Press.
 As a recording artist, Havens released his debut album in 2016.

-Noted as one of the few prominent openly gay professionals in the video game industry, Havens promoted and contributed to public discussions about LGBT issues within the industry during the 2000's.
+Noted as one of the few prominent openly gay professionals in the video game industry, Havens promoted and contributed to public discussions about LGBT issues within the industry during the 2000s.